 Myth #2: It’s easier to hire React developers than WordPress developers

 With the release of WordPress 5.0 in 2018, the Gutenberg block editor is powered largely by React.
 So WordPress developers are React developers!

 At WordPress VIP, we’re the leaders in making sure WordPress is scalable and secure for enterprise use.

 How do we do it?
 By making sure all your custom development and third-party integrations meet our high standards, and follow best practices for WordPress development.

 Myth #4: A decoupled approach provides more control over the user experience

-Going decoupled unplugs the power of the WordPress Gutenberg block editor from the look and feel of your site, taking control away from your content production team.
-That disconnect also makes live previews difficult to engineer, further frustrating teams that have to reinvent the wheel to drive content across the decoupled gap.
+This takes control away from your content production team.
+It also makes live previews difficult to engineer, further frustrating teams that have to reinvent the wheel to drive content across the decoupled gap.

-While it may be tempting to go fully decoupled, it’s important to have a complete understanding of the benefits and drawbacks of whatever architecture you choose.
-For more on this topic, check out our white paper: What to know before you go decoupled.
-If you have any questions, please get in touch — we love talking about what’s possible with WordPress.
+It may be tempting to go fully decoupled.
+But it’s important to completely understand the benefits and drawbacks of whatever architecture you choose.
+For more, check out our white paper: What to know before you go decoupled.
+If you have questions, please get in touch — we love talking what’s possible with WordPress.